 Center for the Study of Culture, Race and Ethnicity

-Paula Ioanide, Associate Professor and Interim Director
+Belisa Gonzalez, Professor and Director

 The Center for the Study of Culture, Race, and Ethnicity (CSCRE) was founded in 1999 with the mission to develop a curriculum focused on the experiences of Black, Latino/a/x, Asian and Asian American, and Native American and Indigenous peoples, who are often minoritized, underrepresented, or misrepresented in the U.S. as well as in the normative curriculum.
 While the Center's courses take the U.S. as the primary site for engaging race, many of these courses also problematize borders and binaries (inside/outside, self/other, black/white, local/global) as a way to explore the interconnections between the global majority and white society as well as between the U.S. and the diaspora.

 The CSCRE is home to the Race, Power, and Resistance major and four interdisciplinary minors (African Diaspora Studies, Asian American Studies, Latino/a/x Studies, and Native American and Indigenous Studies).
 The Center also fosters dialogues on issues pertaining to race through extra-curricular programming, notably its year-long Discussion Series, which brings speakers, artists, organizers, and performers to Ithaca over the fall and spring semesters.